MCP server

 plan_walk_forward_simulation

-Build a walk-forward plan() and return iteration boundaries plus row counts.
+Build a walk-forward plan() and return iteration boundaries, row counts and selected partition-engine metadata.

 run_walk_forward_simulation